scrisenbery/dotfiles/list.md

 ###Unknown packages

-The one providing the red/green command result arrow in zsh The one providing git status in zsh the brew auto-updater from Maloy
+The brew auto-updater from Maloy
 The thing Maloy used to push to remote servers